 Temperature screening while entering the parks and table service restaurants in Disney World Resort hotels is mandatory for both Cast Members and guests.
 This is standard and we’ve seen similar proceedures happening in all Disney parks worldwide.

-- Anyone with a temperature above 100.4 degrees Fahrenheit is not be allowed entrance.
+- Anyone with a temperature above 100.4 degrees Fahrenheit is not allowed entrance.
 This goes for guests and Cast Members alike.

 - If ANYONE in your party has a temperature of 100.4 degrees or higher, the ENTIRE PARTY will not be given entrance to the park or restaurant either.